 The Secrecy Clause

 What did the experiment involve?
-What method did the researchers use?
+What methods did the researchers use?
 What were animals allowed to eat and drink and how were they accommodated?
 How did researchers kill each animal at the end of the experiment?
 What animal management qualifications did the breeders, handlers and researchers hold?

 As taxpayers, consumers and shareholders we pay for each of these experiments, but there’s no way to learn about animal welfare.
-If we try to find out, appeals for information are blocked under section 24 of the Animals (Scientific Procedures) Act, 1986, the so called Secrecy Clause.
+If we try to find out, appeals for information are blocked under section 24 of the Animals (Scientific Procedures) Act, 1986, the so-called Secrecy Clause.
 Animal welfare campaigners and the public alike can only guess how test subjects are treated.
 According to investigations and leaked information from inside labs, all the clues suggest our deep concern is very well justified.

 There are some features of the UK animal testing regime we can be clear about.
 For example:

-The consequences of Section 24 are dire.
+The consequences of section 24 are dire.
 Making it illegal to check animal care in British laboratories renders industry messages about replacing, reducing and refining animal experiments nothing more than a hollow sound-bite.

 Urge your MP to repeal Section 24 of the Animals (Scientific Procedures) Act 1986.